-Under the definitions set out in Financial Reporting Standard (FRS 17) Retirement Benefits, the TPS is a multi-employer pension scheme.
-The academy is unable to identify its share of the underlying assets and liabilities of the scheme.
-Accordingly, the academy has taken advantage of the exemption in FRS 17 and has accounted for its contributions to the scheme as if it were a defined contribution scheme.
-The academy has set out above the information available on the scheme.
+Under the definitions set out in Financial Reporting Standard (FRS 17) Retirement Benefits, the TPS is a multiemployer pension scheme.
+The trust has accounted for its contributions to the scheme as if it were a defined contribution scheme.
+The trust has set out above the information available on the scheme.